zhdk/tpf-server/INSTALL.md

 ===================

 Installation on other Linux flavors might be similar.
 On other deb-based system, the exact same instructions might apply (Ubuntu, Raspbian, Linux Mint, etc.).
-On rpm-based, setting up the systemd services might work the same, but installing software packages is one with a different command.
+On rpm-based systems, setting up the systemd services might work the same, but installing software packages is done with a different command.

 macOS / Windows